Robert Waelder

 Robert Waelder (1900–1967) was a noted Austrian psychoanalyst and member of the Vienna Psychoanalytic Society.
 Waelder studied under Anna Freud and Hermann Nunberg.
 He was known for his work bringing together psychoanalysis and politics and wrote extensively on the subject.

 Life

 Waelder was the son of the Jewish merchant Joseph Waelder.
 Waelder graduated from Maximilian Gymnasium with honors in 1918; and he received a doctorate in physics in 1921.
 He contacted Sigmund Freud in 1922 to inquire about treatment, and was referred to Hans Jokl.
 He later trained under Anna Freud and Hermann Nunberg, and in 1924 became a member of the Vienna Psychoanalytic Society.

 His first marriage was to a fellow member of the Vienna Psychoanalytic Society, Jenny Pollak.
 In 1938, he emigrated to the United States and taught at the Boston Psychoanalytic Institute.
+He moved to Philadelphia where he was a founding member of the Psychoanalytic Center of Philadelphia.
 In 1963, he was appointed professor of psychoanalysis at the psychiatry department of Jefferson Medical College in Philadelphia.

 Waelder died of heart failure on September 28, 1967, in Broomall, Pennsylvania.